Can You Reuse a Pool Liner? Complete Reuse Guide 2024

 Maintenance Tips for Future Reuse

 If you're planning to reuse your liner again in the future, maintain proper water chemistry year-round.
-Keep pH between 7.4-7.6, free chlorine at 1-3 ppm with appropriate CYA levels of 30-50 ppm, and total alkalinity between 80-120 ppm.
+Keep pH between 7.4-7.6, free chlorine at 1-3 ppm with appropriate CYA levels of 30-50 ppm for outdoor pools (0-30 ppm for indoor pools), and total alkalinity between 80-120 ppm.
 Use a Taylor K-2006 test kit for accurate readings, and never use tri-chlor tablets without proper CYA monitoring.

 Safety Warning: Never attempt liner removal or installation alone.
 Always have assistance and ensure proper lifting techniques to prevent injury.